Best GPU Temperature For Gaming

 Another method to remove the dust is to use a cotton swab and alcohol.
 This method might be less effective on the chip but could be a better alternative for the heatsink.

-It is very important to clean the entire case when cleaning your GPU, including the CPU cooler, motherboard, case fans, and PSU.
+It is extremely important to clean the entire case when cleaning your GPU, including the CPU cooler, motherboard, case fans, and PSU.

 Always be thorough when getting rid of dust in any small spaces where it can accumulate.
 Proper airflow inside the case is critical, so it isn’t enough to simply remove dust from one component and leave the rest dusty.